William Allen White Foundation

 Lewis Diuguid, The Kansas City Star, retired, Kansas City, MO

-Gina Ford, Office of the Prince George's County Executive, Director of Communications, Annapolis, MD
+Gina Ford, Angela Alsobrooks for U. S. Senate, Director of Communications, Annapolis, MD

 John Frazee, CBS News, Sr. Vice President, retired, New York, NY

-Steve Frazier, Amazon.com, Vice President, retired, Mercer Island, WA
+Steve Frazier, Canadian Tore Corporation, Director, Mercer Island, WA

-Phil Garcia, Sacramento State, VP for Public Affairs and Advocacy, Sacramento, CA
+Phil Garcia, Sacramento State, VP for Public Affairs and Advocacy, retired, Sacramento, CA

 Patricia Weems Gaston, Lacy C. Haynes Professor of Journalism, William Allen White School of Journalism and Mass Communications, Lawrence, KS